Tranquil Solutions Counseling Center, LLC

 Clients must complete a 30 minute intake one week prior to attending Retail Theft group; this intake includes access to home study portion, which must be completed prior to attending group.

 This group addresses concerns surrounding retail theft behaviors.
-Groups are held on Saturdays from 9am-3pm, various times throughout the year; call for updated group schedule.
+Groups are held various times throughout the year; call for updated group schedule.

 Mandated mental health evaluations accepted by Chester County Probation and Courts.